greenelab/meta-review/content/response-to-reviewers.md

 > `requesting modifications as depicted in 7.` the number 7 seems to refer to a citation (at least that's the hover view) but should maybe be in square brackets, i.e. [7]?

+We have clarified that this reference is a citation and now state:

+`GitHub's review interface allows anyone to comment on the changes, globally or at specific lines, asking questions or requesting modifications, as described by Johnny Israeli [ref].`

 > `We use GitHub issues for organization`. is there anything special about how manubot links to and from issues in the text? mostly just curious.